unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-AdvancedPageNavigation.md

 ---
 uid: Learn.Tutorials.Navigation.Advanced.PageNavigation
 ---
-# How-To: Advanced Page Navigation
+# How-To: Employ Advanced Page Navigation Techniques

-Sometimes when you navigate you don't want to leave the current page in the back-stack.
-For example after signing into an application, you might want to navigate to the main page of the application; you don't want to have the login page still in the back-stack for a user to accidentally to go back to.
+When using navigation, you may not want to allow the current page to remain in the back-stack.
+If you want to navigate to the main page of the application after signing in, there should not be a login page still in the back-stack for a user to accidentally to go back to.

-> [!TIP]
-> This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
-Instructions for creating an application from the template can be found [here](xref:Overview.Extensions)
+Using backward/forward navigation in your app requires a degree of extra consideration.
+Users always expect the back/forward button to take them to a page that is still relevant, yet logically related to the current page and direction.
+This page contains several concise tutorials about how to implement navigation techniques that address these more advanced problems.

-## Step-by-steps
+## Techniques

-### 1. Navigating to a Page and Clearing Back Stack
+### Navigating to a Page and Clearing Back Stack

 - Add an additional button to `MainPage.xaml` with the `Click` event bound to the `GoToSecondPageClearBackStack` method